websauna/websauna/docs/source/narrative/contributing/community.rst

     * Hit *login* link

-    * You get your personal IRC server connection details after logging in with your Github account.
+    * You get your personal IRC server connection details after logging in with your GitHub account.

     * Use SSL and your personal server password connect to irc.gitter.im (note: this is *not** the same as irc.freenode.net server)